-Treatment with Kevzara may increase your risk of developing certain types of cancer.
-Talk to your doctor about your specific risk.
+Using Kevzara may increase your risk of developing certain types of cancers.
+Ask your doctor about this risk.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of Kevzara on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of sarilumab on the baby.

 How should I take Kevzara?

-Each Kevzara prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each prefilled syringe or injection pen is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 Usual Adult Dose for Rheumatoid Arthritis:

 -This drug may be used as monotherapy or in combination with methotrexate (MTX) or other conventional DMARDs.

 -Test patients for latent tuberculosis (TB); if positive, consider treating for TB prior to initiating therapy.